 We’re often asked what you can do to increase your odds of being accepted into the Charity Entrepreneurship (CE) incubation program.
 While each person’s answer will be different given their background and traits, here are the three most common things people can do:

 Why is some research conducted with very high quality, yet it does not affect decisions on where to direct our time and money?
 What makes research relevant, important, and ultimately lead to positively impacting the world?
 A considerable portion of resources aimed at doing good at the world goes towards conducting research.
 In just the animal advocacy space (often considered one of the least research-heavy causes), about $9 million and 40 full-time researchers in the past five years went to work.
 That number is growing.
 With increasingly more organizations focusing on research, the importance of designing an effective research agenda is also growing.
 With so much attention on research, there is a high degree of importance on creating an impactful research agenda.
 In this post, I will present one meta-method for improving the impact of a research agenda.
 This post starts by explaining the importance of the theory of change for your research and then elaborates on a method to involve decision-makers in the process of creating your research agenda to maximize the impact of research.

-I have a tool for thinking I call “steelman solitaire” that I have found comes to much better conclusions than doing “free-style” thinking, so I thought I should share it with more people.
-In summary, it consists of arguing with yourself in the program Workflowy, alternating between writing a steelman of an argument, a steelman of a counter-argument, a steelman of a counter-counter-argument, etc. (I will explain steelmanning later in the post; in brief, it is the opposite of a strawman argument.
-Steelmanning means trying present the strongest possible version of an opposing view.)
+I have a tool for thinking that I call “steelman solitaire”.
+I have found that it comes to much better conclusions than doing “free-style” thinking, so I thought I should share it with more people.
+In summary, it consists of arguing with yourself in the program Workflowy, alternating between writing a steelman of an argument, a steelman of a counter-argument, a steelman of a counter-counter-argument, etc. (I will explain steelmanning later in the post; in brief, it is the opposite of a strawman argument, in that steelmanning presents the strongest possible version of an opposing view.)
 In this blog post I’ll first explain the broad steps, then list the benefits, and finally, go into more depth on how to do it.